 Spending on Tennis Equipment

 Rackets and equipment, everything from bags to hats and visors, cost money too.
 This is one reason many beginners seek extra support through tennis classes near me to build their skills alongside improving their on-court performance.
-Typically, sponsors scout the junior ranks, so they can offer lucrative contracts to the most promising players.
+Typically, sponsors scout the junior ranks so that they can offer lucrative contracts to the most promising players.
 Depending on their personal qualities and athletic abilities, one or two types of sponsors will offer a deal.

 equipment sponsors